imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 src/lsm_storage.rs
 ```

-We are finally there -- with all iterators you have implemented, you can finally implement the `scan` interface of the LSM engine.
-You can simply construct an LSM iterator with the memtable iterators (remember to put the latest memtable at the front of the merge iterator), and your storage engine will be able to handle the scan request.
+We are finally there—with all the iterators you have implemented, you can now implement the `scan` interface of the LSM engine.
+You can simply construct an LSM iterator with the memtable iterators (remember to put the latest memtable at the front of the merge iterator), and your storage engine will be able to handle scan requests.

 ## Test Your Understanding

-* What is the time/space complexity of using your merge iterator?
+- What is the time/space complexity of using your merge iterator?
-* Why do we need a self-referential structure for memtable iterator?
+- Why do we need a self-referential structure for memtable iterator?
-* If a key is removed (there is a delete tombstone), do you need to return it to the user?
+- If a key is removed (there is a delete tombstone), do you need to return it to the user?
 Where did you handle this logic?
-* If a key has multiple versions, will the user see all of them?
+- If a key has multiple versions, will the user see all of them?
 Where did you handle this logic?
-* If we want to get rid of self-referential structure and have a lifetime on the memtable iterator (i.e., `MemtableIterator<'a>`, where `'a` = memtable or `LsmStorageInner` lifetime), is it still possible to implement the `scan` functionality?
+- If we want to get rid of self-referential structure and have a lifetime on the memtable iterator (i.e., `MemtableIterator<'a>`, where `'a` = memtable or `LsmStorageInner` lifetime), is it still possible to implement the `scan` functionality?
-* What happens if (1) we create an iterator on the skiplist memtable (2) someone inserts new keys into the memtable (3) will the iterator see the new key?
+- What happens if (1) we create an iterator on the skiplist memtable (2) someone inserts new keys into the memtable (3) will the iterator see the new key?
-* What happens if your key comparator cannot give the binary heap implementation a stable order?
+- What happens if your key comparator cannot give the binary heap implementation a stable order?
-* Why do we need to ensure the merge iterator returns data in the iterator construction order?
+- Why do we need to ensure the merge iterator returns data in the iterator construction order?
-* Is it possible to implement a Rust-style iterator (i.e., `next(&self) -> (Key, Value)`) for LSM iterators?
+- Is it possible to implement a Rust-style iterator (i.e., `next(&self) -> (Key, Value)`) for LSM iterators?
 What are the pros/cons?
-* The scan interface is like `fn scan(&self, lower: Bound<&[u8]>, upper: Bound<&[u8]>)`.
+- The scan interface is like `fn scan(&self, lower: Bound<&[u8]>, upper: Bound<&[u8]>)`.
 How to make this API compatible with Rust-style range (i.e., `key_a..key_b`)?
 If you implement this, try to pass a full range `..` to the interface and see what will happen.
-* The starter code provides the merge iterator interface to store `Box<I>` instead of `I`.
+- The starter code provides the merge iterator interface to store `Box<I>` instead of `I`.
 What might be the reason behind that?

-We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.
+We do not provide reference answers to the questions, and feel free to discuss them in the Discord community.

 ## Bonus Tasks

-* **Foreground Iterator.** In this course we assumed that all operations are short, so that we can hold reference to mem-table in the iterator.
-If an iterator is held by users for a long time, the whole mem-table (which might be 256MB) will stay in the memory even if it has been flushed to disk.
-To solve this, we can provide a `ForegroundIterator` / `LongIterator` to our user.
-The iterator will periodically create new underlying storage iterator so as to allow garbage collection of the resources.
+- **Foreground Iterator.** In this course we assumed that all operations are short, so that we can hold a reference to the mem-table in the iterator.
+If an iterator is held by users for a long time, the whole mem-table (which might be 256MB) will stay in memory even if it has been flushed to disk.
+To solve this, we can provide a `ForegroundIterator` or `LongIterator` to our users.
+The iterator will periodically create new underlying storage iterators to allow garbage collection of the resources.

 {{#include copyright.md}}